matyasselmeci/hpc-annex/design-2.md

     a particular annex.
   - Small, focused improvements to the wording, especially in using a consistent vocabulary within and between different commands.
+    -  This includes "breadcrumbs" as/or suggested next steps.
   - Allow researchers to share their annexes.
   - Allow researchers to specify that their annexes are allowed to run jobs that aren't annex-specific.
   - Implement `htcondor jobset submit --annex-name`.
+  - Remembering various command-line options from run to run.
+This ties into reporting which values are being used for each run, and may tie into the reconceptualization point, below.
+For instance, and perhaps as a special exception, it may be appropriate to remember which project(s) the researcher has used for which queues and/or HPC systems.
 - Support file-transfer efficiency for more (types of) jobs.
 Right now, the tooling only pre-stages `.sif` files from container universe jobs, and implicitly assumes that any usefully-shareable input files have